 In this post, the Ghana-based economics researchers present their experiences over the period 2017-20.
-Dr. Ama Asantewah Ahene-Codjoe and PhD candidate Angela Alu worked collaboratively with project coordinator and lead researcher, Dr Rahul Mehrotra at the Graduate Institute, Geneva to analyze and estimate illicit financial flows via trade misinvoicing in the export of Ghana’s top commodities (gold and cocoa beans).
-The researchers adopted an innovative, interdisciplinary approach comprised of qualitative, political economy analysis to identify inherent risks for IFFs in selected commodities before applying statistical price filter methods based in turn on legal transfer pricing guidelines for conducting arm’s length price analysis.
+Dr. Ama Asantewah Ahene-Codjoe and PhD candidate Angela Azumah Alu worked collaboratively with project coordinator and lead researcher, Dr Rahul Mehrotra at the Graduate Institute, Geneva to analyze and estimate illicit financial flows via trade misinvoicing in the export of Ghana’s top commodities (gold and cocoa beans).
+The researchers adopted an innovative, interdisciplinary approach comprising qualitative, quantitative and political economy analyses.
+The qualitative and political economy analyses helped to identify inherent risks for IFFs in selected commodities.
+These subsequently aided our application of the statistical price filter method based in turn on legal transfer pricing guidelines for conducting arm’s length research.
 This blogpost presents a summary of the Ghana team’s research findings, alongside an overview of the main challenges faced and solutions adopted.

 Delays in data acquisition was our first major challenge.
 The use of transaction level data from the Customs Division of the Ghana Revenue Authority (GRA) was one of the key aspects of the quantitative data needed for generating the abnormal pricing estimates.
-The data acquisition process begun with a letter to the Commissioner-General of GRA, followed up with several visits to the GRA headquarters to trace the progress of the letter from the Commissioner-General’s office till its arrival at the Policy and Programmes Unit of the Customs Division; the unit with the data.
+The data acquisition process began with a letter to the office of the Commissioner-General of GRA, followed by several visits to the said office to trace its progress to the unit with the data, that is, the Policy and Programmes Unit of the Customs Division.
 The delay slowed down the WP1 research.
 However, the team focused on other aspects of the research, including the political economy as well as building a network with the major players in the industry, whilst waiting for the data to be released.

-The team also faced challenges in securing interviews with officials of stakeholder institutions for the qualitative data needed to guide our estimations and/or validate our findings.
-Sometimes meetings had to be rescheduled due to the absence of needed officials.
-Nevertheless, constant communication with the vital officials by the team was upheld.
-Again, there was a challenge with the number of institutions that had to be visited and the distances between these institutions.
-Managing to schedule visits to the stakeholder institutions on the same day curtailed incessant travels, saving time.
+The team also faced challenges in securing interviews with officials of stakeholder institutions for the qualitative data needed for our estimations and/or validating our findings.
+Sometimes meetings had to be rescheduled due to the absence of expert officials.
+Nevertheless, constant communication with these officials was upheld by the team.
+Again, there was a challenge with the number of institutions that had to be visited and the distances between them.
+Managing to schedule visits on the same day curtailed incessant travels, thereby saving time.

 Furthermore, there was an issue raised about the purity of gold as used for the estimates of abnormal pricing in the export of gold from Ghana by the Ghana Chamber of Mines.
-To address this, an external database that provided a breakdown of the purity levels of gold from various mines in Ghana was used.
-This breakdown aided the team in better setting the boundaries for the market price filters.
+To address this, an external database that provided a breakdown of the purity levels of gold from various mines in Ghana was used to supplement the data from Customs.
+This breakdown aided the team to better set the boundaries for the market price filters.

 Insights and Conclusion

-Lessons learnt from the project include the need for collaboration in research for development to ensure that the insights gathered by researchers and the inferences made accurately reflect the situations that pertain in the country.
+Lessons learnt from the project include the need for collaboration in research for development.
+This to ensure that the insights gathered by researchers as well as the inferences made accurately reflect the situations that pertain in the country.

-Also worthy of mention is the co-operation with the team in Switzerland that provided very important inputs for the Economics team in Ghana.
+Also, worthy of mention is the co-operation with the team in Switzerland that provided very important inputs for the Economics team in Ghana.
 Access granted to some databases such as the Thomson Reuters Datastream is much appreciated.
-Also, guidance in the intricate computer programming languages used for our analysis and regular skype meetings provided quick feedback and an opportunity to discuss research progress and brainstorm potential solutions to obstacles faced.
-These indeed aided a smoother work delivery within the proposed period of the work plan.
+Similarly, guidance in the intricate computer programming languages used for our analysis and regular skype meetings were very helpful.
+They particularly provided quick feedback and an opportunity to discuss research progress and brainstorm potential solutions to obstacles faced.
+These indeed led to a smoother work delivery within the proposed period of the work plan.

-We are also grateful to the officials of the various stakeholder institutions such as COCOBOD, the Ghana Chamber of Mines, the Minerals Commission, the Bank of Ghana, Precious Minerals Marketing Company, the Financial Intelligence Centre and Customs Division of the GRA.
-Their contributions were very important for understanding the commodities, the risks for IFFs and the setting of the price filters for the market reference prices.
+Finally, we are grateful to the officials of the various stakeholder institutions such as COCOBOD in general and Cocoa Marketing Company (CMC) in particular, the Ghana Extractive Industries Transparency Initiative (GHEITI), the Ghana Chamber of Mines, the Minerals Commission, the Bank of Ghana, Precious Minerals Marketing Company (PMMC), the Financial Intelligence Centre (FIC), Ghana Export Promotion Authority (GEPA), Ghana Investment Promotion Centre (GIPC) and the Policy and Programme Unit of the Customs Division of the GRA.
+Their contributions were very relevant for understanding the commodities, the risks for IFFs and the setting of the benchmark as well as the arm’s length price filters for the market reference price filters.
 Overall, the WP1 team in Ghana is very appreciative of the support received from all stakeholders.